 Although there are no proven prevention measures, adopting a healthy lifestyle can help reduce the likelihood of developing Alzheimer’s.
 These include:

-The campaign consists of a series of educational programmes including television broadcasts and “Dementia Friends” information sessions.
-There are different activities organised every month in various local districts, including training workshops, support groups, reality orientation camps and funfairs for the public, patients and their carers.
+The campaign consists of a series of educational programs including television broadcasts and “Dementia Friends” information sessions.
+There are different activities organized every month in various local districts, including training workshops, support groups, reality orientation camps and funfairs for the public, patients and their carers.

 The Dementia Community Support Scheme under the Campaign also provides support services to older adults with mild to moderate dementia and their caregivers according to individual needs.